 Banner Advertising – You can find banners in almost all web properties i.e. websites, mobile websites, mobile apps, search engines, newsletters, Facebook, Twitter, YouTube, etc.

-Digital marketers try to promote their products or services through different types of banners (static, text, animated, images, videos, clever banners) in different platforms.
+Digital marketers try to promote their products or services through different types of banners (static, text, animated, images, videos, clever banners) on different platforms.

 What’s the latest trend?
 Where does the money go?

 Perhaps the best way to understand what is the latest trend in the digital marketing industry is to find out how big companies allocate their marketing budgets.

 This is exactly what Gartner did in a recent report.

 The findings of this report are very interesting and they show without a doubt that the majority of digital marketing budgets are spent on Internet marketing components.

 In particular, the most important findings are: